makrai/notes/blake01-case.md

     * John Anderson’s Localist Case Grammar (1971, 1977, 1997),
     * Starosta’s Lexicase (1971, 1988) and Dik’s Functional Grammar (1978)

-### 3.4.4 Localist Case Grammar
+### 3.4.4 Localist Case Grammar 80 102

-* three characteristics of Localist Case Grammar that account for [how the larger number of semantic roles recognised by scholars] can be accommodated
+* three characteristics of Localist Case Grammar that account for how the larger number of semantic roles recognised by scholars can be accommodated
-  1. Localism
-  * syntactic case categories [are] extensions of local case categories into an abstract domain e.g. the subject of [ _have_ ] in _She has it_ ... will be [locative].
+  1. Localism: syntactic case categories are extensions of local case categs into an abstract domain
+    * eg the subject of _have_ in _She has it_ ... will be locative
   1. Syntagmatic contrast
-    The absolutive and the locative are interpreted as goal (destination) in the context of ergative and ablative respectively.
-    For instance, the noun phrase the stick will be [abs] both in _The stick broke_ and in _The teacher broke the stick_, but will be interpreted as a ‘goal of action’ ( patient) only in the transitive
+    The absolutive and the locative are interpreted as goal (destination) in the context of ergative and ablative respectively For instance, the noun phrase the stick will be abs both in _The stick broke_ and in _The teacher broke the stick_, but will be interpreted as a ‘goal of action’ ( patient) only in the transitive
   1. Multiple assignment
     * an argument can bear more than one case relation
-* a desire to maintain a fixed mapping of extralinguistic roles to case[s] e.g. ‘teacher’ as [abl] since the ‘teacher’ is the abstract source of the knowledge
+* a desire to maintain a fixed mapping of extralinguistic roles to cases
+  * eg ‘teacher’ as abl
+  * since the ‘teacher’ is the abstract source of the knowledge
 * holds roles constant under paraphrase
   * capturing the objective properties of the arguments and at the same time recognising the difference in perspective
-  * e.g. tying the holistic reading to the case relation [abs]
+  * eg tying the holistic reading to the case relation abs
 * the core grammar of all languages is organised on an absolutive–ergative bas

-### 3.4.5 Starosta’s Lexicase 305
+### 3.4.5 Starosta’s Lexicase 83 105

 ## 3.5 Hierarchies